Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 Dongshui, and the round trip from Mt.
 Dongshui to Mt.
 Beixia took me

 4 hours to finish.
-This section wasn't an exciting hike without many beautiful views, and my pace was getting slower and slower, especially during the ascending.
+This section wasn't an exciting hike without many beautiful views even though there was a Class 3 Triangulation Stone.
+My pace was getting slower and slower, especially during the ascending.

-Before my first arrive at Mt.
-Dongshui, I already found myself
+Before my first arrival at Mt.
+Dongshui, I found myself

 huffing and puffing, and I had to stop almost every few meters to